FAQs Remote teaching

 Additional AV rooms have been equipped to create knowledge clips, record lectures, host live webinars and interactive online seminars.
 You can count on the SOLO team for technical support and elaborate manuals.
 To access the building, you will need to sign up through the proper channels.

-Located in a quiet corridor and equipped with a laptop, high-quality webcam and microphone, these DIY studios are perfect for creating your own knowledge clips (screencasts, podcasts or talking head).
+Located in a quiet corridor and equipped with a laptop, high-quality webcam and microphone, this DIY studio is perfect for creating your own knowledge clips (screencasts, podcasts or talking head).
 Room capacity: 1 person.

 - Available software: Kaltura Capture, PowerPoint, Audacity, Camtasia, OBS Studio